johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

 simulating the sun or other celestial light emitting objects that are "very far away".
 Shadows cast by directional lights are always parallel.
-This is how the example scene from the previous post looks like when illuminated by two directional lights.
+This is how the example scene from the previous post looks like when illuminated by two directional lights:

-{% include image.html nameSmall="spheres.png" name="spheres.png" caption="Figure 1 &mdash; Implicit diffuse spheres, pixels on screen, 1200 x 800, John Novak (1979&ndash;?).<br />Two distant lights have been used: a slightly warm coloured key light from the right and an even warmer but much fainter fill light from the left (also known as The Poor Man's Indirect Lighting&trade;).
-The purpose of the fill light is to soften the shadows, just as in photography." captionAlign="center" %}
+{% include image.html nameSmall="spheres-distantlights.png" name="spheres-distantlights.png" caption="Figure 1 &mdash; Implicit diffuse spheres, pixels on screen, 1200 x 800, John Novak (1979&ndash;?).<br>Two distant lights have been used: a slightly warm coloured key light from the right and an even warmer but much fainter fill light from the left.
+The purpose of the fill light is to soften the shadows, just as in photography (also known as The Poor Man's Indirect Lighting&trade;)." %}

 **Point lights** are idealised versions of light sources that are relatively small in size and emit light in all directions, therefore they only have position but no direction.
 From this follows that point lights cast radial shadows.
 In contrast with directional lights, point lights do exhibit falloff (light attenuation), which follows the well-known [inverse-square law](https://en.wikipedia.org/wiki/Inverse-square_law).
-Good examples of point lights are light bulbs, LEDs or the flame of a candle.
+Good examples of point lights are light bulbs, LEDs or the candlelight.
 Of course, in real life these light sources do have an actual measurable area, but we're not simulating that (yet).
-Note how drastically different the exact same scene looks like when illuminated by a single point light.
+Note how drastically different the exact same scene looks like when illuminated by a single point light:

-{% include image.html nameSmall="pointlight.png" name="pointlight.png" caption="Figure 2 &mdash; The exact same scene as seen in Figure 1, but now illuminated by a single point light positioned roughly above the cyan coloured sphere.
+{% include image.html nameSmall="spheres-pointlight.png" name="spheres-pointlight.png" caption="Figure 2 &mdash; The exact same scene from Figure 1 illuminated by a single point light positioned roughly above the cyan coloured sphere.
 The light falloff is clearly visible; further away objects appear darker and the infinite ground plane fades to black in the distance.
 Because there are no other light sources present, shadowed areas are completely black.
-Also note that the shadow are radial, not parallel like in Figure 1." captionAlign="center" %}
+Also note that the shadow are radial, not parallel like in Figure 1." %}

-Again, all this shading stuff in explained in detail in the [shading lesson](http://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-shading) at [Scratchapixel](http://www.scratchapixel.com/), so refer to that excellent article series if you're interested in the technical details.
+Again, all this shading stuff in explained in great detail in the [shading lesson](http://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-shading) at [Scratchapixel](http://www.scratchapixel.com/), so refer to that excellent article series if you're interested in the technical details.

 {: .note }
-It is very important to note at this point that lighting is always calculated in **linear space** in a physically-based renderer.
+It is very important to note that lighting must always be calculated in **linear space** in a physically-based renderer.
 That's how light behaves in the real world; to calculate the effects of multiple light sources on a given surface point, we just need to calculate their contribution one light at a time and then simply sum the results.
 What this means is that the data in our internal float framebuffer represents linear light intensities that we need to apply sRGB conversion to (a fancy way of doing gamma-encoding) if we want to write it to a typical 8-bit per channel bitmap image file.
-If you are unsure about what all this means, I highly recommend to check out [my post on gamma](/2016/09/21/what-every-coder-should-know-about-gamma/) that should hopefully clear things up.
+If you are unsure about what all this means, I highly recommend checking out [my post on gamma](/2016/09/21/what-every-coder-should-know-about-gamma/) that should hopefully clear things up.

 ## Direct vs indirect illumination

-What we've implemented so far is pretty much a basic classic raytracer, or a path tracer, to be more exact.
+What we've implemented so far is pretty much a basic classic ray tracer, or a path tracer, to be more exact, which works like this from a high-level
+perspective:

 1. Primary rays are shot from the aperture of an idealised pinhole camera (a point) through the middle of the pixels on the image plane into the scene.